 To install Android on laptop, you can use the following 3 ways:

 - Use software to emulate Android on PC.
+This is the method BlueStacks and other Android emulators use.
 This method will consume more resources because you need to run both Windows and Android systems.
-The BlueStacks and other Android emulators use such a way.
 Surely, you can also install Android on VirtualBox or VMware by yourself.

 - Replace Windows with Android.
 Before you do this, please back up data in advance because this will destroy data on the hard drive.